LaoshuBaby/open-address-format/README.md

 All files are in `/data` and named with country/region code in **ISO 3166-1 alpha-3**, the country/region name should also follow this standard.

+If postcode exist, the match between with provincal level administration and postcode may need validation.

 ## Related Project

 FYI